monarch-initiative/vertebrate-breed-ontology/docs/ontologymodeling/axioms.md

 **Target**: VBO term or NCBITaxon term
 Targets allowed includes:
 - VBO term representing a breed
-   - example: XXXXXXX
+   - example: ‘Cymric (Cat)’ VBO:0100080 has_foundation_stock ‘Manx (Cat)’ VBO:0100156
 - NCBITaxon representing species
-   - Breed created by crossing with “wild” animals of the same species:
+   - Breed created by crossing with “wild” animals of the same species.
-        - example: XXXXXXX
    - Breed created by crossing with a group of animal from another species (where no actual breed of this another species is recorded):
-        - example: XXXXXXX
+        - example: ‘Kanaani (Cat)’ VBO:0100137 has_foundation_stock ‘African Wildcat’ NCBITaxon:61377

 **Notes**:
 - a term can have multiple “has foundation stock” SubClassOf